Transitions of Care/Critical Care

 - Namba J, Macauley K, Zheng A, et al (2016).
 A large-scale interprofessional simulation experience, module 2: what happens in Vegas does not stay in Vegas.
 MedEdPORTAL Publications.
 2374-8265.10331

-- 13 years clinical experience in critically ill and cardiology patients
+- 15 years clinical experience in critically ill cardiology patients and transitions of care

 - Examinations into the role of simulation for student pharmacist training and interprofessional education